hands-on-scala/hands-on-scala.github.io/content/post/patternmatch1.md

 Fairly simple, isn't it?
 Just use the _match_ keyword after the name of the thing you'll want to match, and list your cases within curly braces.
 The match expression in our case will return the value that appears on the right side of the '=>' arrow, corresponding to the first matching case.
-So the order of the _case_s will matter if there is some overlap among the left sides of the arrows!
+So the order of the cases will matter if there is some overlap among the left sides of the arrows!

-One importatnt thing to note is the last case where an underscore is used: this is Scala's notation for "match anything".
+One important thing to note is the last case where an underscore is used: this is Scala's notation for "match anything".
 Without this line, we would get a "scala.MatchError" because we called the _matchTest()_ function with the value 3, which is not covered by the other _case_ branches.